TitlesMusical Theater Voice

 Saunders earned her B.M. and M.M. from Boston Conservatory and completed her studies with David Blair McClosky, Iride Pilla, and Grace Hunter.
 She attended Estill and Jeanie LoVetri workshops to further her studies in musical theater mix/belt techniques.

-Saunders' students have performed throughout the U.S. and Europe including performances with the Boston Pops, as well as on Broadway and in numerous national tours, regional theater, and summer stock productions.
+Saunders's students have performed throughout the United States and Europe, including performances with the Boston Pops, on Broadway, and in numerous national tours, regional theater, and summer stock productions.